amit-lekhak/crwn/README.md

 # Crwn E-commerce Project

-> A E-commerce site built with Node.js, React, Redux, Express, Firebase
+> A E-commerce site built with React, Express and Firebase.
+> It showcases the use of redux, redux-thunk, redux-saga, redux-persist, Payment with Stripe, Styled components, PWA, ContextApi, Graphql and testing with jest and enzyme

 ### Deployed At